justinbabe019/SolarCarLiveTracker/ReadMe.md

 - changing refresh rate: change the time.sleep(seconds) in backend.py
 # How it works
 The shared location will be shown on GoogleMaps AddressBox in the format of .../@lat, lng/...
 So the backend.py processes that address and write it to location.csv, push to github.
-> Keep your computer terminal running with chrome in parallel!!!!!!
+> Keep your computer terminal running with chrome in parallel!!!!!!DO NOT MOVE OR CLICK!